ychiucco/gmd/README.md

     - `-o`, `--open`: Open matching file at the correct line with VSCode (ignore `-p` and/or `-n`)

 Positional Arguments:
 - `arg`: The class or function name to search for.
 Use `.*` in any position as a wildcard to match patterns.
-Wrap the argument in single quotes (`' '`) when using wildcards.
+Wrap the argument inside quotes (double or single) when using wildcards.